LJQA1/D3F-D-/README1.md

 The validation process automatically outputs evaluation metrics such as mAP@0.5:0.95, and visual results and metric files are saved to the results/ directory.

-## 6. Citation
-This code corresponds to the paper under review in The Visual Computer.
-Please cite our work if you use this code in your research:

-@article{author2026d3fdet,
-  title={D3F-Det: Progressive Fine-Grained Feature Refinement and Reuse for Robust Small Object Detection in Aerial Imagery}, author={[Full Author List]}, journal={The Visual Computer}, year={2026}, note={Under Review}
-}

 ## 7. Contact
 If you encounter any problems during code reproduction, please contact us via email: [Your Contact Email]